 Visiting Ethiopia is visiting one of Africa’s hidden gems.
-It is full of exquisite food, interesting cultural, and includes seven UNESCO’s world heritage sites.
+It is full of exquisite food, and exciting culture, and includes seven UNESCO world heritage sites.
 There there’s the stunning scenery and rich wildlife.

 5 Great Sites To See While Visiting Ethiopia

 Once you have arrived in Ethiopia there is no shortage of things to explore and see.
 Here are 5 suggestions that will make sure you experience some of the best the nation has to offer.